ayhandis/creditR/README.md

 # creditR
-## A Credit Risk Scoring Modeling and Validation Package
+## A Credit Risk Scoring and Validation Package

 This package covers R functions related to the applications used in credit risk scoring.
 The package includes variable analysis, variable selection, model development, model calibration, rating scale and model validation methods.
 Through defined functions, methodologies can be applied quickly for all modeling data or a specific variable.The package was issued for the use of credit risk professionals.
 For the use of the package, basic level knowledge about credit risk scoring methodologies is required.
 ### Prerequisites